Open contracting is a journey rather than a single destination. We’re here to help you get further, faster.

 How to determine the most valuable data and use them to make procurement better and fairer

 The documentation brings together all of our guidance on the Open Contracting Data Standard

-There are many tools using the OCDS for reuse.
+There are many tools using data for functions such as monitoring red flags

 Improve stakeholder engagement and oversight